excellalabs/docker-workshop-1/README.md

     depends_on:
     - "postgres" # this makes sure that the postgres service below has been started prior to attempting to start this service.
     networks:
       - app-network # this is a docker feature to allow you to place your various services within a virtual network so they can talk to each other.
+Note all the services we define here use the "app-network" network.

   postgres:
     container_name: 'postgres-from-compose'